charlie-wartnaby/udacity/self-driving-car/CarND-PID-Control-Project/README.md

 The PID control code is implemented in a straightforward manner fitting the template code structure, with most changes in PID.cpp.
 However, some changes were required to cope with the differing behaviour of the simulator in different graphics modes (see below).
+Ultimately that meant the controller was not tuned optimally for any one simulator mode, but at least acceptably for all modes, at least as run on my PC.

 ## Expected effects of P, I and D terms